nre-learning/nrelabs-curriculum/lessons/workflows/lesson-32-stigcompliance/stage3/guide.md

 In the previous labs, we used NAPALM and JSNAPy to check the [STIG for Juniper devices](https://stigviewer.com/stig/infrastructure_router__juniper/) were found to be in compliance for the V-3969 finding.
 NAPALM and JSNAPy are great for many compliance checks like looking for the existence of a configuration setting, but they may fall short when the check requires more detailed analysis of the network devices configuration and operational state or we need some "glue" to bind mutiple compliance checks together or report back findings in a specific manner.

 In this lab, we'll look at what it takes to automate a STIG compliance check using python scripts and leveraging the [PyEZ framework](https://labs.networkreliability.engineering/labs/?lessonId=24&lessonStage=1) and [PyEZ Tables and Views] (https://labs.networkreliability.engineering/labs/?lessonId=24&lessonStage=5).
 We'll write our own custom table to retrieve specific configuration items to make it easier to deal with XML formatted data.

-The tables are written in [YAML](https://labs.networkreliability.engineering/labs/?lessonId=14&lessonStage=1), their usage wth PyEZ is documented [here](https://pyez.readthedocs.io/en/latest/TableView.html).
+Custom Op and Config tables are written in [YAML](https://labs.networkreliability.engineering/labs/?lessonId=14&lessonStage=1), their usage wth PyEZ is documented [here](https://pyez.readthedocs.io/en/latest/TableView.html).

 We'll begin by starting up the python interpretter, defining a PyEZ device and connecting to 'vqfx1'.